Economy of Long Island: Science and engineering

-Long Island, has played a prominent role in scientific research and in engineering.
+Long Island has played a prominent role in scientific research and in engineering.
 It was once the home of the Grumman Aircraft factories where all the Apollo program Lunar Module spacecraft were built; and it still is the home of the Brookhaven National Laboratories in nuclear physics and United States Department of Energy research, as well as physics and astrophysics research projects at Stony Brook University.
-Additionally, Cold Spring Harbor Laboratory, is a leading government-funded research laboratory specializing in biomedical education and research.
+Additionally, Cold Spring Harbor Laboratory is a leading government-funded research laboratory specializing in biomedical education and research.
 All of these continuing facilities make Long Island a leading high-technology research area for government research.

-In the mid to latter part of the 20th century companies such as Sperry Rand and Computer Associates, headquartered in Islandia, made Long Island a center for the computer industry.
+In the mid to late 20th century, companies such as Sperry Rand and Computer Associates, headquartered in Islandia, made Long Island a center for the computer industry.
 Gentiva Health Services, a national provider of home health and pharmacy services, was once headquartered on Long Island, but is now based in Atlanta, Georgia.

-Long Island was home to the first Trans-Atlantic radio broadcast, from Rocky Point, New York to Paris, France.
+Long Island was home to the first transatlantic radio broadcast, from Rocky Point, New York to Paris, France.